Last Updated: November 29, 2021

 However, I can attest that there are still many Wardwell rapid braiders in use today and even several companies that specialize in rebuilding them and updating them to modern safety standards.
 (The original units had minimal safety guarding as was consistent with the times.)

 The main capability for my use of the braiding machine is to be able to custom braid new designs for a client’s special applications.

-The tie in to my hobbies of restoring old machinery seem somewhat obvious except that most of that equipment is farm related or power related.
+The tie-in to my hobbies of restoring old machinery seems somewhat obvious except that most of that equipment is farm-related or power-related.

-For example, I restore and show antique hit and miss engines, the kind that have large spoked flywheels and only fire when they slow down.
+For example, I restore and show antique hit and miss engines, the kind that has large spoked flywheels and only fire when they slow down.

-Some examples of Engines and tractors from my collection below.
+Some examples of Engines and tractors from my collection are below.

 The first is a 1956 John Deere tracked dozer and the second is a 1952 International Harvester Cub tractor with original loader as shipped.

 As you can see my progression of old iron disease, (the collecting and restoring of antique machinery to running condition) is fairly advanced.
 What brought my attention to this blog is that a friend in the antique engine group showed me a picture of a Wardwell braider similar to mine being put on display at an antique engine show making shoelaces and being driven by a line shaft powered by one of these flywheel engines.

 I find it amazing that a machine that was new in 1922 is still being used in the development and manufacture of a product (rugged optical cable) in 2016.
 This reaffirms my belief that the basic processes that have stood the test of time will still be valid tools moving into the next generation.
 As I assemble the lab tools you will see much of the development lab process in these blogs.

 Also, you will see some of my progress on the braider rebuild/restoration here as well.
 Who knows…. one of my old engines may be running the braider for demonstrations.